Toilet Wax Ring-How it Works, Sizes, Leaks, Replacement

 How to Replace a Toilet Wax Ring

-If you toilet ring is bad causing water to leak or bringing in bad odors in your bathroom, you will definitely have to replace it.
-Replacing a wax ring toilet is not a quick repair since you will need to first remove the toilet.
+If your toilet ring is bad, causing water to leak or bringing in foul odors in your bathroom, you will definitely have to replace it.
+Replacing a wax ring toilet is not a quick repair since you will need first to remove the toilet.

-It is however an easy task that you can comfortably do without the need to call in a plumber.
-Just remember that while lifting the toilet you might need an extra pair of hands.
+It is, however, an easy task that you can comfortably do without the need to call in a plumber.
+Remember that you might need an extra pair of hands while lifting the toilet.

-If you have a 2-piece toilet, you may decide to first remove the tank then the bowl.
-This is a long process but it will be way safer.
+If you have a 2-piece toilet, you may decide first to remove the tank and then the bowl.
+This is a long process, but it will be way safer.

-On the other hand, if you own a 1-piece toilet you will need to lift the entire piece at once.
+On the other hand, if you own a 1-piece toilet, you will need to lift the entire piece at once.
 Toilets can be very heavy and are definitely very fragile.
-This is why it makes sense to have someone help you with the lifting.
+This is why having someone help you with the lifting makes sense.

-This is detailed guide on how to replace a toilet wax ring
+This is a detailed guide on how to replace a toilet wax ring.